nurgasemetey/nurgasemetey.github.io/_posts/2020-12-04-issues-workplace.md

 All mentioned products are not growing as we wish.

 I would understand if there was some sign of impending major success yet there is nothing.
-I am still surprised that no one is trying to leave.